cfauch/revealer/README.md

 ## Combine revealer with horcrux

-By combining horcrux with developer, you will be able to not only link your java objects to the different tables of your database but also manage the upgrade of your database.
+By combining horcrux with revealer, you will be able to not only link your java objects to the different tables of your database but also manage the upgrade of your database.
 Here is a complete example.

 ### Create your business java object